Mindaugas Sinkevičius: Biography

 Sinkevičius graduated from Jonava Senamiestis Gymnasium in 2003.
-He graduated from Vilnius University, Mykolas Romeris University and the ISM University of Management and Economics, defending his doctoral dissertation "Alcohol Consumption in the Context of Conflicting Societal and Personal Factors" on 11 September 2015, at ISM.
+He graduated from Vilnius University in 2007 with a bachelor's degree in Business Management and Administration, Mykolas Romeris University in 2008 with a bachelor of laws, and the ISM University of Management and Economics in 2015 with a master's degree and doctor of philosophy, defending his doctoral dissertation "Alcohol Consumption in the Context of Conflicting Societal and Personal Factors" on 11 September 2015, at ISM.

 Sinkevičius was active in social engagements and public organizations.
 A member of the Social Democratic Party of Lithuania, he was elected to the municipal council of Jonava District Municipality (Jonavos rajono savivaldybė) in 2007.
 In 2008, he became a vice-president of the Lithuanian Youth Council (LiJOT).
 In April 2011, at the age of 26, he was elected as the mayor of Jonava District Municipality by the municipal council.
 In 2015, Sinkevičius was reelected as the mayor in the first direct mayoral elections with 71.2% of the vote.

 At the end of 2016, he was appointed as the Minister of Economy on Skvernelis Cabinet, the 17th cabinet of the Republic of Lithuania.

 In 2017, he resigned from office at the Ministry of Economy of Lithuania.

-From December 2017 to April 2019 was he Director of Uždaroji akcinė bendrovė „Jonavos vandenys“.
+From December 2017 to April 2019 he was Director of Uždaroji akcinė bendrovė „Jonavos vandenys“.

-In 2019, Sinkevičius was reelected as the mayor in the direct mayoral elections with 57.36% of the vote.
+In 2019, Sinkevičius was reelected as the mayor of Jonava with 57.36% of the vote.

 In May 2024, Sinkevičius was convicted by a court in Kaunas of abuse of office, falsification of documents, and misappropriation in a case involving damages of 1,487 euros to the Jonava District Municipality and the use of public funds to pay for his wife's phone bills and other personal expenses.
 He was sentenced to pay a 12,500 euro-fine and was also banned from holding public office for three years.
 Sinkevičius then appealed his conviction.
 On 19 September, the Lithuanian Court of Appeal rejected his appeal.
 As a result, Sinkevičius' mandate as mayor was terminated.
+On March 5, 2025, M. Sinkevičius was acquitted by a final decision of the Supreme Court.
+The court ruled that Sinkevičius’s actions could not give rise to criminal liability; therefore, the case against him was dismissed, and the previous convictions handed down by lower courts were overturned.

+After Gintautas Paluckas's resignation as the chairman of the Social Democratic Party in July 2025, Sinkevičius was appointed as interim leader and was later elected in the spring.
+President Gitanas Nausėda nominated him as Prime Minister of Lithuania in June 2026, after Inga Ruginienė's resignation.
+His appointment was approved by the Seimas by a vote of 80-2.
+The Sinkevičius Cabinet was sworn in on July 14, in coalition with the Union of Democrats "For Lithuania" and the Lithuanian Farmers, Greens and Christian Families Union.